A TESTAMENT TO THE PAST

 Layout of the Register

-The first three rows of this register entry reflect the information inscribed on the memorial by the CWGC.
+Columns 1, 3, 4 and 5 of this register entry reflect the information inscribed on the

-Row 1 Rank, initial(s), last name.
+Column 1 Rank, initial(s), last name

-3. The surname if different to the memorial;
+The surname if different to the memorial

 Introduction to Wellshill Cemetery